J. King

 // must also rewrite some encoding declarations

-// first check for a byte order mark; if one exists we can go straight to parsing
+// first check for a byte order mark; if one exists we can skip all this

 if (!Encoding::sniffBOM($string)) {